-This is a demonstration of a website for an artist, Elliot Appel, developed by Katie Ayres of 1 Happy Place, LLC.
+This is a demonstration of a website for an artist, Elliot Appel, demonstrating individual portfolios and commission information.

 This website includes a extensive home page with:

 - Artist statement

 - Slideshow of selected works that can be changed anytime as part of hosting